What video player are most publishers using?

 When the request is made to the ad server, ad selection/RTB takes place, and the winning ad is returned in a VAST XML response with all the associated media assets and tracking event pings.

-(VAST stands for ‘Digital Video Ad Serving Template,’ which is a specification developed by IAB to have a common XML response from all ad servers.
+(VAST stands for ‘Digital Video Ad Serving Template,’ a specification developed by IAB to have a common XML response from all ad servers.
 Before which, each ad server and player required a response in different formats, which was not efficient)

 The player will also fire the tracking events returned in the VAST XML at the associated event triggers.
 Should there be any failure/issue, a VAST error is triggered and logged in the ad server for future analysis.